ac3lab/ac3lab.github.io/_posts/2024-03-28-post_brasil_espanha-en.md

 In a match where both teams seemed very determined to win, we had one half to each team: Spain dominated the first 45 minutes, scoring two goals and pressuring Seleção’s ball possession.
 While Brazil got more freedom in the second half with half-time subs, scoring two goals at the last part of the game.
 </p>
 <p align="justify">
-Despite relatively equal 90 minutes to both sides -with 4 big chances for each team-, the ball possession was Spain’s (59% x 41%), and also shot more than Brazil (19 Spanish shots x 12 Brazilian shots).
+Despite relatively equal 90 minutes to both sides - with 4 big chances for each team - the ball possession was Spain’s (59% x 41%), and also shot more than Brazil (19 Spanish shots x 12 Brazilian shots).
 In defense, data are more similar, with little difference on duels won (54 x 49) and on interceptions (6 x 8).
 </p>

 </div>